gideon1971/sandboxx/README.md

 Just a bit of fun to compare the big LLMs.

-We will set a task and ask each AI to generate the code.  some sort of metric will be needed to compare the results.
+We will set a task and ask each AI to generate the code.
+Some sort of framework and metric will be needed to compare the results.

-The competitors
+The prompt must be identical for each player.

-the freebie version in each case.
+The league will consist of the freebie versions of the following.

 ChatGPT